Life 1871 - 1908 AD

 Click to Enlarge !

-Aisin-Gioro Yin Chen, Emperor YongZheng as depicted on a late 19Th Century Ching Dynasty silver Dollar.
+Aisin-Gioro Yin Chen, Emperor YongZheng as depicted on a late 19Th Century Qing Dynasty silver Dollar.

 Click to Enlarge !

-Prince Huang TaiChi, Emperor TianCong, and later ChongDe Emperor of the arriving Ching Dynasty.
+Prince Huang TaiChi, Emperor TianCong, and later ChongDe Emperor of the arriving Qing Dynasty.

 Click to Enlarge !